 Price.
 Everyone thinks about price.
 You’re probably going into “battle” with a walk away point, based on price, and likewise, your opposition, probably has come into the conversation from the same viewpoint.
 Refer back to your preparation – what else can you bring to the mix?
 What else, if price can’t be negotiated, can you ask for as compromise?
 If you can identify what’s of value to them, be that to offer them exclusivity on services or a cross-sell opportunity, then let that be your bargaining chip.
 Understanding your variables, and theirs, is key to optimising a negotiation situation.

 A wise person once said to me that a good deal is in your head.
 If you’ve achieved your objectives, within your boundaries, and you are happy you’ve agreed a good deal, then I guess you could class yourself as a winner.
 But if you’ve done that by derailing your opposition, that’s a win lose.
 Why’s that a bad thing?
 Because, for example you’ve probably ruined your relationship with your supplier, and that may lead to other problems down the line.
 Agreeing a win-win solution is key to building mutually productive partnerships, so making sure that your compromise is well balanced, and meets enough of both parties’ expectations is key to making that good deal real.

 If you really negotiate rather than “barter” you can move to a place where longer term mutual gains produce a “win more, win more” situation that can provide lasting return for both parties.

 Need help achieving your ambitions, or building your team?

-Are you an accounting or tax professional looking for help in achieving your ambitions?
+Are you a legal professional looking for help in achieving your ambitions?
 Or are you a business leader looking for help building your team?

-If so, get in touch with Ornaith Giblin FCA at email@example.com who is ready with lots of CV, LinkedIn, interview and career advice along with cutting edge market insights to help you achieve your ambitions and build world class teams.
+If so get in touch with one of our expert team below, who are ready with lots of CV, LinkedIn, interview and career advice along with cutting edge market insights to help you achieve your ambitions and build world class legal teams.